trustpilot/pagerduty-notifier/README.md

 ## Future features

-- Pause the alert notifications.
+- Chose between multiple pause intervals from menu
 - Acknowledge an alert directly from the notification.
-- Resend last alert
+- Overview of alerts from today in menu